Keyboard shortcuts

 Fuzzy Time

-The -Z option will show a fuzzy time for file modification times.
-This will show the time in a human-readable format, e.g. '2 hours ago', 'yesterday', etc.
+The -Z option shows file modification times in a human-readable format, e.g. ‘2 hours ago’, ‘yesterday’, etc.

 fuzzy date output